-TRADA have a useful webpage which lists different wood species and their durability class; it can be accessed from: https://www.trada.co.uk/wood-species/.
+TRADA have a useful webpage which lists different wood species and their durability class; it can be accessed from the TRADA website.

 Please note, although oak is considered to be in a durability class of 2-4 we do not accept its use in all circumstances, particularly where it forms part of the external wall of a structure.
 For further information, please see Appendix C of our Technical Manual.
 Your warranty surveyor should be informed as soon as possible if you intend on using oak in your project.